michael-reisch/EndGame-spreadsheet-exercise/README.md

 you solved the problem (or set about to solve it), and as much working code as possible.

 # Steps:
-1. Create index.html in your favourite text editor.
+1. (done) Create index.html in your favourite text editor.
 Use pure JavaScript in your code – no JavaScript libraries or frameworks.
 Your JavaScript can either be in a separate .js file, or it can be contained in the index.html page.
-2. When loading index.html into Chrome or Firefox, it should draw a 100x100 grid of cells, with columns labelled A-Z, AA, AB, AC, etc. and rows numbered 1 to 100.
+2. (done) When loading index.html into Chrome or Firefox, it should draw a 100x100 grid of cells, with columns labelled A-Z, AA, AB, AC, etc. and rows numbered 1 to 100.
-3. When you click in a cell and enter a number, it should store the number in a JavaScript object (note: this would be lost when you refresh the page).
+3. (done) When you click in a cell and enter a number, it should store the number in a JavaScript object (note: this would be lost when you refresh the page).
 4. Have a refresh button that redraws the grid (without refreshing the page) and inserts data into cells where you've saved it.